John D. Moore

 Portfolio: Whatnot Studios

 Independent, outsider game developer who makes creative, mechanically inventive, bizarre, and personal video games in a variety of genres, styles, and scales.
 Typically works as a solo developer, handling everything from programming and animation to level design and sound effects.
 Interested in new approaches to traditional video game mechanics and narrative storytelling.
-Passionate about accessibility for creative production at all levels and the continued cultural and critical engagement with creative works of all times, cultures, and scales.
+Passionate about easy accessibility to tools for creative production at all levels and the continued critical engagement with creative works of all times, cultures, and scales.
 Open to collaborations and contract work.
 Since 1997, have self-published over ninety games.

 Exhibitions and Showcases

 July 2018: SAAM Arcade 2018.
 Smithsonian American Art Museum.
 Washington, D.C.